 You Won’t get Kicked Out

 The military used to have a different way of dealing with service members contracting an STD while overseas or even at home.
 Today, you don’t have to worry about getting kicked out.
-Even if you contract HIV, the military will not kick you out

 Could Things Change in the Future?